JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Example 2:

-Javk Wick the rogue has a Light Crossbow and Standard Light Bolts.
+Javk Wick the rogue has a Light Crossbow and Light Bolt - Standards.
 He has a weapon skill of level 1 with the Crossbow Skill.
 He has level 1 in RFX.

 - +3d6 (Base Dice)
 - +1d6 (Level 1 Crossbow Skill)
 - +1d6 (Level 1 RFX)
 - +2d6 (Light Crossbow Two-Handed)
-- +0d6 (Standard Light Bolt)
+- +0d6 (Light Bolt - Standard)

 Based on the dice above, Javk using his Light Crossbow has a 7d6.